oatlog/oatlog/doc/report/main.typ

 third approach, using equality saturation and e-graphs, that can be used to augment peephole rewriting to make it nondestructive.

-== E-graphs and equality saturation
+== Equality saturation and e-graphs

 #TODO[explain limitations of aegraphs]